VijayRod/demo/container-storage/logs/smb-azurefile-csi-issue-cache_consistency_across_nodes.md

     readOnly: false
     volumeHandle: id123456  # make sure this volumeid is unique for every identical share in the cluster
     volumeAttributes:
-      resourceGroup: $nodeResourceGroupName  # optional, only set this when storage account is not in the same resource group as node
+      resourceGroup: $noderg  # optional, only set this when storage account is not in the same resource group as node
       shareName: $shareName
     nodeStageSecretRef:
       name: azure-secret